 Our office offers Clients the option of paying their pre-filing Attorney’s fees over time.
-Specifically, our payment plan allows clients to pay their pre-filing fees in three installments over a 90-day period.
+Specifically, our payment plan allows clients to pay their pre-filing fees in two installments over a 30-day period.

-Chapter 7 fees must be paid in full before the case can be filed.
+Chapter 7 fees must be paid in full before the case can be prepared and filed.
 This is a function of the bankruptcy code, which treats your attorney as a creditor.

 Chapter 13 filers have the option of paying some of their fees through their bankruptcy payment plan when disposable income permits.